raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

   * *the various RaspiBolt community groups (Telegram, Reddit, Twitter, Amboss)*
   * *your node profile on several lightning network explorers (Amboss, Web Terminal, LnRouter Terminal Debugger, LNnodeinsight and 1ML)*

-* a welcome message displaying the next block miner fee from the Mempool blockchain explorer public API
+* a welcome message displaying the next block miner fee from the Mempool blockchain explorer public API.
+It refreshes every 10 seconds.

 * links to your self-hosted web services, organized by categories (e.g., "Bitcoin", "Lightning")

-We'll first install Homer and set up the basic configuration.
-We'll then add the relevant web services from  the core guide (BTC RPC Explorer, Ride The Lightning).

 ---